Charles Johnson (wide receiver, born 1989): College career

-Prior to attending GVSU, Johnson spent one year at Eastern Kentucky University, where he appeared in 11 games and caught three passes for 63 yards.
+Prior to attending Grand Valley State University, Johnson spent one year at Eastern Kentucky University, where he appeared in 11 games and caught three passes for 63 yards.
 He also attended Antelope Valley College for one year, where he caught 24 passes for 231 yards and three touchdowns.

 In 2010, Johnson was redshirted and did not play.
 As a junior in 2011, he caught 56 passes for 1,030 yards and 15 touchdowns, breaking the 100-yard receiving mark in five games.
 He was named a first-team All-GLIAC GVSU Offensive Skill Player of the Year and GVSU Offensive Skill Player of the Year.
 In his senior year, he caught 72 passes for 1,199 yards and 16 touchdowns.

 Professional career

 Pre-draft

 Johnson was not invited to perform at the 2013 NFL Scouting Combine, but he performed well at GVSU's "Pro Day", as he would have placed among the top performers at the combine in the 40-yard dash (4.39 seconds), vertical jump (391/2 inches) and broad jump (11 ft 1 in).
 Before his Pro Day, he had guaranteed that he'd run a 4.39 in the 40-yard dash.